 Still looking for some last-minute holiday gift ideas?
 Not to worry.
 We've got an insanely delicious combo up in here and we can't wait to share it with you.
-We're showing you how to make your own almond milk at home as well as how to pair it with the most decadent gingerbread brownies!
+We're showing you how to make your own almond milk at home and how to pair it with the most decadent gingerbread brownies!

 Whether you're DIY-ing edible gifts for Christmas or hosting a holiday party with the best dessert bar ever, this gluten-free, naturally-sweetened duo will NOT disappoint.
 Trust us on this one.